tbrown/adventures/stories/dani-meadow-mouse/level-22.md

 <p class="q">"Dani won't put her nose out for a day or two," Granny said to herself.
 "Then she'll get tired of staying inside.
 She'll peep out to see if the way is clear.
 If nothing frightens her, she'll go a little farther each day.
 I must see to it that she isn't frightened for a few days."</p>

 <p>She told Reddy not to go down on the meadows.
-Reddy grumbled, but she had a sore foot from the wire barb.
-She had to run on three legs.
-So she didn't dare disobey.</p>
+Reddy grumbled, but he had a sore foot from the wire barb.
+He had to run on three legs.
+So he didn't dare disobey.</p>

 <p>It all came out just as Granny had planned.
 Dani <em>did</em> get tired of staying inside.
 She <em>did</em> peep out first, then run a little way on the snow, then a little farther each day.</p>